 Create constraint tags by using the

 tag label in the blueprint YAML code.
+Constraint tags from projects are added to the constraint tags created in blueprints.

 Cloud Assembly supports a simple string formatting to make using constraints easier in YAML files: